solo-io/wasm/spec/spec-compat.md

 We assume that you have a valid Wasm binary named `plugin.wasm` and `runtime-config.json` (optional) that you want to package as an image.

-First, we create a working container from `scratch` base image with `buildah from` command.
+1. First, we create a working container from `scratch` base image with `buildah from` command.

 ```
 $ buildah --name mywasm from scratch
 mywasm
 ```

-Next, add the annotation described above via `buildah config` command
+2. Next, add the annotation described above via `buildah config` command

 ```
 $ buildah config --annotation "module.wasm.image/variant=compat" mywasm
 ```

+**Note this step is optional.
+See [Annotation](#annotation) section.**

-Then copy the files into that base image by `buildah copy` command to create the layer.
+3. Then copy the files into that base image by `buildah copy` command to create the layer.

 ```
 $ buildah copy mywasm plugin.wasm runtime-config.json ./